xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/README.md

 - Estimate swaps
 - Do swaps, streaming swaps and trade asset swaps
-- Approve THORChain router to spend to be able to do ERC-20 swaps
+- Approve THORChain router to be able to do ERC-20 swaps

 ### Liquidity pools